singh-man/books/crackingTheCoding/17_hard.md

 Believe it or not, an even more optimal solution exists.
 If we have R rows and C columns,  we can solve it in O(R²C) time.

-Recall the solution to the maximum subarray problem: "Given an array of integers, find the subarray with the largest sum:'We can find the maximum subarray in O(N) time.
+Recall the solution to the maximum subarray problem: "Given an array of integers, find the subarray with the largest sum".
+We can find the maximum subarray in O(N) time.
 We will leverage this solution for this problem.

 Every submatrix can be represented by a contiguous sequence of rows and a contiguous sequence of columns.
 If we were to iterate through every contiguous sequence of rows, we would thenjust need to find, for each of those, the set of columns that gives us the highest sum.
 That is: